-Welcome to Synchro New Brunswick
+synchronized swimming at Synchro New Brunswick

 A volunteer based committee that helps all New Brunswick synchronized swim clubs

-Governed by Synchro Canada
+a synchronized swimming club Governed by Synchro Canada

 Synchro New Brunswick is governed by Synchro Canada.